Matthew 28:19

 was composed over a thousand years later.

-No one living in the days of the early Church was using that type of language.
+People living in the days of the early Church were not using that type of language.

 Likewise, neither Jesus Christ nor people in Jesus’ day, used language found in Matthew 28:19: